amplab/training/ampcamp/image-classification-with-pipelines.md

 where n is the number of training examples and d, the number of features from some featurizer.
 The training labels, `b` are then a data matrix of size (n x
 k) where each element is either `-1.0` if the training example belongs to a particular class, or `+1.0` otherwise.
-Linear classifier learns a model, `x`, which minimizes the squared loss `|(Ax - b)^2|`.
+A linear classifier learns a model, `x`, of size (d x k) which minimizes the squared loss `|(Ax - b)^2|`.
 To control overfitting we'll use a technique called regularization which adds a penalty for models that aren't sparse.

 There are several ways to solve linear models - including approximate methods (e.g. gradient descent, coordinate descent) and exact methods (e.g. the normal